-Under changes made to Section 1-75(c) of the IPA Act and Section 16-111.5 of the PUA, the Agency's responsibility for renewable energy resource procurement has transitioned from meeting percentage-based renewables requirements applicable to eligible retail customer load to meeting similar percentage-based requirements for all retail customer load.67 As part of this transition, the IPA was tasked with developing a separate Long-Term Renewable Resources Procurement Plan through which it proposed procurements and programs to meet these new targets,68 conducting "initial forward procurements" of renewable energy credits from new wind projects and new utility-scale solar and brownfield site photovoltaic projects,69 developing an adjustable block program to support the development of new distributed photovoltaic generation and community solar projects,70 and developing a low-income solar incentive program to support the development of a low-income solar marketplace.71 The Agency's Long-Term Renewable Resources Procurement Plan was approved by the Commission in Docket No. 17-0838 on April 3, 2018 and is currently being revised, with that draft revised Long-Term Plan to be released concurrent with the release of this the draft 2020 Plan.
+Under changes made to Section 1-75(c) of the IPA Act and Section 16-111.5 of the PUA, the Agency's responsibility for renewable energy resource procurement has transitioned from meeting percentage-based renewables requirements applicable to eligible retail customer load to meeting similar percentage-based requirements for all retail customer load.69 As part of this transition, the IPA was tasked with developing a separate Long-Term Renewable Resources Procurement Plan through which it proposed procurements and programs to meet these new targets,70 conducting "initial forward procurements" of renewable energy credits from new wind projects and new utility-scale solar and brownfield site photovoltaic projects,71 developing an adjustable block program to support the development of new distributed photovoltaic generation and community solar projects,72 and developing a low-income solar incentive program to support the development of a low-income solar marketplace.73 The Agency's Long-Term Renewable Resources Procurement Plan was approved by the Commission in Docket No. 17-0838 on April 3, 2018 and is currently being revised as part of Docket No. 19-0951.

 Incremental energy efficiency programs and renewable energy resource procurement provided for the bulk of contested issues in past IPA Plan approval proceedings.
-As those issues are now handled through separate proceedings and processes not involving the IPA, the number of contested issues and intensity of arguments in attaining approval of the IPA's annual procurement plans has been reduced, with just two contested issues for the 2018 Plan and no contested issues for the 2019 Plan.
+As those issues are now handled through separate proceedings and processes not involving the IPA, the number of contested issues and intensity of arguments in attaining approval of the IPA's annual procurement plans has been reduced, with just two contested issues for the 2018 Plan, no contested issues for the 2019 Plan, and only one contested issue for the recently-concluded 2020 Plan approval proceeding.